Private Yoga FAQs

 I have a dog or a cat, will that be a problem?

-I have kids, will they be too much of a distraction?
+I have children in the home, will they be too much of a distraction?

 Is virtual private yoga as good as private yoga in-person?